degr/forweb/README.md

-After it open www.localhost.loc/ at the right side you will see simple login form. default user email: admin@admin.admin defeaul user password: admin
+After it open www.localhost.loc/ at the right side you will see simple login form. default user email: admin@admin.admin default user password: admin

-aflter authorization you will see admin panel at left side of you site.
+after authorization you will see admin panel at left side of you site.
 Click 'configuration' link, find there 'core' module, than find there 'url' field, populate it with you url - www.localhost.loc/ and save.
 After it, you can do all, what you want.